 Improved attendance for all students, especially those who belong to key groups such as PP and SEND, so that their attendance is in line with national average expectations for all pupils.

-line, or lower than national averages.
+PA figures for PP will be in line, or lower than national averages.
 PP students will achieve, or exceed, attendance percentages in line with national averages in all